 Our industry is highly fragmented and intensely competitive.
 We compete with local, regional, national and international contractors and service providers.
 Competitors vary with the markets we serve with few competitors competing in all of the markets we serve or in all of the services we provide.
-Contracts are generally awarded based on price, schedule, reputation for quality, customer satisfaction, and safety record and programs.
+Contracts are generally awarded based on quality, safety performance, price, schedule, and customer satisfaction.